midomaher99/NTI_Embedded_Linux/cheatSheet/README.md

     * `-r` for recursively chang the owner.
 * `chmod` change the permissions
 * `awk -v FS=delimiter '{print NF}'` prints the number of fields of an input record.
+* `ldconfig` update the cash file of the configured dynamic libs
+    * `-p` to print all configured libs